aegerev/family-friendly-flipperanimations/README.md

 I also imported code to show how you turn a .png file into Flipper Zero .bm files.
 NOTE: This has two pictures side by side.
 I need only one.
 If someone knows how to do this in Python, it will be greatly appreciated.

+## Credits
+Don't like the animation on a Flipper Zero?
+Use these ones.
+However, give credit where credit is due.
+CNBC: (c) 2025 NBCUniversal.
+All Rights Reserved.
+One Piece: (c) 2025 Eiichiro Oda/Shueshia; Toei Animation.
+All Rights Reserved.

 Happy flipping! 🐬